Tom Jolliffe presides over a showdown between the cult 1987 vampire flicks The Lost Boys and Near Dark…

 Bad boys, bad girls, the where are they now brigade and cult icons: the cast

 Both films have the poster boy who falls for the vampire chick.
 Jason Patric for the Boys, and Adrian Pasdar for the Dark crew.
 Patric found moderate success through the 90’s, appearing regularly on the big screen, while Pasdar disappeared somewhat to the TV realm.
 Then of course for The Lost Boys you have the two Corey’s, Haim and Feldman.
 Haim’s story is a sad one, as well known.
-Feldman by comparison is still in the mortal realm, and has seemingly turned his life around, but one can’t help feel a sense of pathos towards Haim and how his life transpired following his success in the late 80’s.
+Feldman by comparison is still in the mortal realm, but one can’t help feel a sense of pathos towards Haim and how his life transpired following his success in the late 80’s.
 Perhaps the appalling fashion he wears in this film scarred him deeply.
 Certainly his hideous bright pastel cardigan would drive any man to drugs.

 Winner: The Lost Boys